padillaco/auto-deploy/WPENGINE_SETUP.md

 ## 4. Generate an SSH Key Pair

-WP Engine requires that an SSH public key be added to environment to enable GitPush.
+WP Engine requires that an SSH public key be added to an environment to enable GitPush.
 See [WP Engine: Git Version Control System](https://wpengine.com/support/git/) for more details.

 1. Open the terminal and run:
     ```bash